-According to the New Mexico State University College of Agriculture, a one cup serving of Pinto Beans provides 1/4 the recommended daily allowance of protein for an adult in the U.S. This is in addition to the fiber, B vitamins, and minerals including calcium, phosphorus, potassium and iron that are found packed into each bean.
+According to the New Mexico State University College of Agriculture, a one-cup serving of Pinto Beans provides 1/4 the recommended daily allowance of protein for an adult in the U.S. This is in addition to the fiber, B vitamins, and minerals including calcium, phosphorus, potassium, and iron that are found packed into each bean.

-There are myriad of different cooking methods to get the dried bean edible from pressure cookers, to stovetop to slow cooker methods.
+There are myriad different cooking methods to get the dried bean edible from pressure cookers, to stovetop to slow cooker methods.
 Whichever way you choose, just remember that every dried bean (except lentils) needs to start with a good soak.

 Here’s a TRICK:

 Don’t forget you’re dealing with a raw agricultural product.
 Make sure you wash and dig through them to remove stones and other debris missed in the packing process.
-I’ve gotten stones, twigs and more out of my bags!
+I’ve gotten stones, twigs, and more out of my bags!

 Here’s a TIP:

-Soak washed beans in water over night by covering with water, covering and placing in the refrigerator.
+Soak washed beans in water overnight by covering with water, covering, and placing in the refrigerator.
 Discard the soaking water as this is believed to cut down on the “music” often associated with ingestion of beans, LOL.